 Note: There is an additional fee of $3,000/semester to cover a portion of the studio curriculum.

-BFA students will enjoy numerous performance opportunities beginning in the students' sophomore years (although freshmen can participate in Molloy's Performing Arts Club).
-Performances will be held both in Manhattan and at Molloy's new performing arts center in Rockville Centre.
+BFA students enjoy numerous performance opportunities beginning in the students' sophomore years (although freshmen can participate in Molloy's Performing Arts Club).
+Performances are held both in Manhattan and at Molloy's new performing arts center The Madison Theatre.

 In their final semester, BFA students may participate in industry showcase opportunities in Manhattan designed to help them secure representation as they launch their performance careers.